Veterans' Resources and Educational Benefits

-Beginning Fall semester 2009, new and returning undergraduate veterans with a military-related disability who are Michigan residents and working on their first baccalaureate degree will qualify for an aid package that covers full costs without loans.
+New and returning undergraduate veterans with a military-related disability who are Michigan residents and working on their first baccalaureate degree may qualify for an aid package that covers full costs without loans.
 The student must document his or her status as a disabled veteran with MSU.
 The student will be awarded a combination of federal, state, and MSU gift funds, combined with veteran's educational benefits and Michigan Rehabilitation Services benefits (if eligible), along with a work component.
 If the student cannot work due to the disability, the work component will be omitted in favor of additional grant funding.

 Expenses covered - tuition and fees, room and board, books, health insurance, and personal and miscellaneous costs of attendance.
 The cost of supporting a spouse or dependents is not covered with these funds, although federal and/or private student loans may be available on a case-by-case basis.

-Students must apply for federal aid using the Free Application for Federal Student Aid (FAFSA).
+Students must apply for federal aid by submitting the FAFSA (Free Application for Federal Student Aid).

 Students are also expected to apply for Veteran's Educational Benefits if eligible.
 For more information, see the MSU Veterans' Certification Office website.